-It is a very stern warning hoping that God will get our attention to not allow the things that are going on all around to get us so distracted that we don't pay attention to the reason why the church is in the condition that it is in right now, that we don't just excuse ourselves from it failing to realize that we were a part of the problem and taking care that we search our minds to make sure that we are not longer adding to the problem, but that we are getting our lives in order and zealously seeking Him.
-So the call here is for us to get up off our duff and make sure that we aren't adding to the problem, that we are turning our lives around.
+It is a very stern warning hoping that God will get our attention to not allow the things that are going on all around to get us so distracted that we do not pay attention to the reason why the church is in the condition that it is in right now, that we do not just excuse ourselves from it failing to realize that we were a part of the problem and taking care that we search our minds to make sure that we are not longer adding to the problem, but that we are getting our lives in order and zealously seeking Him.
+So the call here is for us to get up off our duff and make sure that we are not adding to the problem, that we are turning our lives around.

 So then the third thing is following repentance.
 He urges us to righteousness by means of diligently seeking to submit to the word of God.
-Because it was sin that got us into trouble and it will be repentance and turning to God with all of our heart in sincere heartfelt affectionate love, and then evidencing that in our lives by being obedient, righteous that is.
+Because it was sin that got us into trouble and it will be repentance and turning to God with all of our heart in sincere heartfelt affectionate love, and then evidencing that in our lives by being obedient, righteous.

 By adding Zephaniah 2:1-3 to Revelation 3:10, we can begin to see clearly that the place of safety has conditions tied to it, especially in terms of the kind of circumstance that the church has been going through the last ten or twenty years.
 So we cannot assume it is a free ride simply because we are part of a group.
 That would be very bad for our spiritual health.

-In Jeremiah 7:1-7 is a principle covering those who might unconsciously be victims of group-think, and we've all been part of that.
+In Jeremiah 7 is a principle covering those who might unconsciously be victims of group-think, and we have all been part of that.